kruthik1602/kruthik1602/README.md

 The portfolio uses **IntersectionObserver** (no heavy libraries) to animate content as it comes into view:

 - `.fade-in` elements:
   - Start at `opacity: 0` and `translateY(30px)`
   - When visible, transition to `opacity: 1` and `translateY(0)`
   - Used on cards, sections, content blocks across the site

 - **Experience Cards & Project Cards**
   Each card:
   - Fades & slides in when entering viewport
   - On hover, slightly **lifts** with a soft shadow and **accent glow** using `::before` pseudo-elements
   - Gives a subtle **3D-like feel** without WebGL

 - **Before/After Comparison Section**
   The “Before vs After using my tools” section:
   - LEFT column (“Before”) cards describe pain points (siloed data, manual reports, quality issues)
   - RIGHT column (“After”) cards describe AI-powered outcomes
   Each card is animated via the same scroll/fade-in system for continuity.

 ---

 ### 3️⃣ Advanced Text & Metric Animations

-The animation JS includes reusable utilities that can drive rich text + numeric effects:
+The animation JS includes reusable utilities that can drive rich text + numeric effects, including for SVG.

 - **Text Reveal Animation** (`initTextRevealAnimation`)
   For any element with `data-reveal`:
   - JS splits text into **per-word spans**
   - Applies staggered `animation-delay` to each word
   - Supports **per-word reveal** (great for headings or quotes)
+  - Can be bound to `<text>` nodes inside inline **SVG** to animate labels word-by-word

 - **Number Counter Animation** (`animateCounter`)
   For metric/achievement numbers (e.g., `30+ analytics solutions`, `1M+ records`):
   - Smooth `0 → target` count-up effect using `requestAnimationFrame`
-  - Can be attached to KPIs like: projects shipped, datasets processed, etc.

-You can hook these into future **SVG-based dashboards or logos** easily by:

-- Binding `data-reveal` to `<text>` labels inside SVG
-- Using `animateCounter` to drive numeric `<text>` nodes in an SVG KPI panel
+  - Can drive numeric values inside an **SVG dashboard / KPI panel** by updating `<text>` elements dynamically

+This makes the motion system reusable across **HTML and SVG**, so hero icons, charts, or logos built in SVG can share the same animation language.

 ---